rai-n/AWS-Developer-Associate/Lambda/README.md

 6. In the CloudWatch logs, the Lambda function invocation made by S3 can be seen containing `eventSource` as `aws:s3`, bucket name `{'name': 's3-event-event'}`, arn, object key, size, and more.
 This metadata is enough for the Lambda function to do S3.GetObject API call and get the object that was uploaded.

 ![](https://i.imgur.com/rEy6sOg.png)

+### Event Source Mapping
+Lambda event source mapping allows you to automatically trigger a Lambda function in response to events from supported AWS services.
+You can set up an event source mapping between a service, such as Amazon Kinesis or Amazon SQS, and a Lambda function.
+When new records or messages are available in the service, they are automatically sent to the Lambda function for processing.

+#### Use Case
+An example use case for Lambda event source mapping is when you want to process data from a Kinesis data stream.
+You can set up an event source mapping between the Kinesis stream and a Lambda function.
+Whenever new records are added to the stream, they are automatically sent to the Lambda function for processing.

+#### Tips
+1. You can configure the batch size and starting position for your event source mapping.
+This allows you to control how many records or messages are sent to the Lambda function at once, and where in the stream or queue the processing should start.
+2. You can also set up error handling for your event source mapping.
+This allows you to specify a destination, such as an Amazon SNS topic or an Amazon SQS queue, where failed events are sent for further processing.